gregoarcenta/gregoarcenta/README.md

 I'm an explorer of new tech, an avid learner, and a problem-solver.
 When I'm not in code, you'll find me watching tech-related YouTube videos, fueling my curiosity. 💻

+Bringing 2 years of hands-on experience in web development and a passion for creating efficient, user-friendly applications.
+Proficient in a range of web technologies, from front-end design to back-end functionality.

 ## Languages and Tools

 <code><img height="27" src="https://raw.githubusercontent.com/devicons/devicon/55609aa5bd817ff167afce0d965585c92040787a/icons/html5/html5-original.svg" alt="HTML"></code>